 Special damages are awarded to compensate for actual out-of-pocket expenses that a claimant has incurred as a direct result of the defendant’s actions or behaviour.

 The exact categories that a claimant may be able to claim for will vary depending on their specific circumstances.
-Common categories that are considered for calculating special damages may include but are not limited to:

 - Short-term medical expenses – Short term medical expenses includes doctor’s consultation fees, hospital charges and all other expenses related to medication, diagnostic tests and hospital stay.